shanecelis/SeawispHunter.RolePlay.Attributes/README.md

 The API shown above is abridged to make its most salient points easy to understand.
-The actual code includes some abstractions like `IValue<T>` and `IMutableValue<T>` which are used to make attributes reuseable as modifiers for instance.
+The actual code includes some abstractions like `IValue<T>` and `IReadOnlyValue<T>` which are used to make attributes reuseable as modifiers for instance.

 Indeed this README has outright